Undergraduate study - 2024 entry

 • leisure facilities

 In Year 1, many of your lectures are taught in our University's Central Area campus in the city centre.
-Practical classes and other teaching take place within the School of GeoSciences at King's Buildings campus.
+Practical classes and other teaching take place in the School of GeoSciences at King's Buildings campus.

 In later years you will mainly learn at the King's Buildings campus.